anilghuge/Spring/Proj01SetterInjection/SetterInjection.md

 ## Conclusion

 In summary, an XML parser, like the one built into Spring’s IOC container, is an essential tool for efficiently reading, verifying, and processing XML data.
 The built-in **SAX parser** enables Spring applications to manage configurations defined in XML files in a memory-efficient and event-driven manner.

+# IOC Container and Spring Bean Scopes

+## Bean Scopes in Spring

+The IOC container allows you to keep Spring bean class objects in different scopes.
+The default scope is **singleton** if no scope is specified.

+### 1. Singleton Scope

+- The **Singleton scope** means that the IOC container creates only one object for a Spring bean, irrespective of the number of times `ctx.getBean(-)` is called with the same bean ID.

+### 2. BeanFactory IOC Container

+- The **BeanFactory** IOC container performs **lazy/late instantiation** of Spring beans.
+This means that objects for Spring beans are created only when `getBean(-)` is called (i.e., objects are created on demand).

+### 3. ApplicationContext IOC Container

+- The **ApplicationContext** IOC container performs **eager/early/pre-instantiation** of singleton scope Spring beans.
+This means that the objects for singleton scope Spring beans are created the moment the IOC container is created, irrespective of whether `getBean(-)` is called or not.